 Hair loss is a problem that a large number of people are face with today.
 But eating vitamins for hair loss can help.
 There are many factors that contribute to hair loss.
 One of these are the deficiency of vital nutrients and minerals in the body.
 Let us take a look at the importance of vitamin A in maintaining healthy hair and how its deficiency can lead to hair loss.

 Vitamin A is a fat-soluble vitamin and it is available in a number of forms including retinol, retinal, retinoids, and dehydroretinol.
 It is important for treating and reducing the symptoms of many health conditions such as vision diseases, including cataracts and glaucoma, premenstrual syndrome, malaria, measles, diarrhea, hair loss, and a lot more.
-If you do not get enough vitamin A in your diet and notice hair loss, hair growth supplements containing vitamin A is an option.
+If you do not get enough vitamin A in your diet and notice hair loss, hair supplements supporting healthy hair growth and containing vitamin A could be an option.

 How Vitamin A Prevents Hair Loss